 This course introduces the concepts of cultural anthropology in order to appreciate the richness and variety of human life in the past and contemporary worlds.
 Attention is given to the interface between a biblical worldview and the propositions of cultural anthropology.
 This course will benefit those serving in various sub-cultures.
-(This course is cross-listed as ICS 330.)
 3 credits.